barry-ha/Griduino/ASSEMBLY.md

 <h2>1.
 Introduction</h2>

 Thank you for purchasing a Griduino GPS navigation kit.
 Once assembled, this kit is a useful driver's aid dedicated to show your location in the Maidenhead grid square system, your altitude, the exact time in GMT, barometric pressure and more.
-Further, this can be a useful platform for programming your own features.
+Further, the hardware is a highly capable platform for programming your own features.

 ![](hardware/img/overview-img6804.jpg)